Welcome to the Pleasuredome.

 Meantime, here's to a long hot spring and summer.
 It will rain of course - May and June are infamous for their brief yet powerful evening thunderstorms which can appear from nowhere, out of the bluest of blue skies - yet by and large from here on in it's glorious sunshine all the way until the end of September.

 - - -

 Bucharest In Your Pocket has been publishing the complete insider's guide to this unique city for seventeen years.
-Indeed, in April we will celebrate the publication of our 100th issue.
+Indeed, in April we celebrated the publication of our 100th issue.
 Amid libel battles and law suits, we continue to bring you the best (and sometimes the worst) of this unique city.
 If you know of a place we have not featured, or think we have been unfair in our assessment, please contact us at bucharest (at) inyourpocket.com.

 If you want to get your hands on our print guide, you can generally find one at any Bucharest hotel.
 Alternatively, download the full guide in PDF, for free, right here, before you leave home.

 And if you're planning on tripping elsewhere in the country, check out our guides to Sibiu, Brasov or Poiana Brasov.

 For an alternative look at the city there's the Editor's Bucharest Life Blog here.
 You can also now follow the Editor's adventures in Bucharest via Twitter, and while you are there sign up to follow the main In Your Pocket account too.